UMDHackers/project-Euler-hardest-problem/README.md

 ## Update 2
 Python is working much better, using urllib and beatiful soup, got the HTML and it is ealisy parseable

+## Update 3
+Starting problem class, might be done with this in a few more days!